bruno-lang/bruno-lang.github.io/glossary/index.md

 [formal](http://en.wikibooks.org/wiki/Effective_Reasoning/Informal_and_Formal_Reasoning)
 or [deductive reasoning](http://en.wikipedia.org/wiki/Deductive_reasoning)
 that is possible to do in a narrow local context.
-This implies that everything that has to be considered is directly (locally) present or affected.
+This implies that everything that has to be considered is directly (locally) represented.
 Thereby correct and complete reasoning becomes possible without taking the _outside world_ into account.
 This doesn't imply that the local context is not conneced to the outside world but that it is sufficient to consider